ircv3/ircv3-specifications/extensions/sasl-ir.md

 ## Implementation

 Servers supporting this extension MUST advertise the `draft/sasl-ir` capability.
-Servers MUST accept the new form of the `AUTHENTICATE` command even if the capability hasn't been explciitly enabled by the client.
+Servers MUST accept the new form of the `AUTHENTICATE` command even if the capability hasn't been explicitly enabled by the client.

 The initial `AUTHENTICATE` command is extended to accept an extra argument for the initial response: